Dpdl-io/DpdlEngine/README.md

 Dpdl is currently developed by SEE Solutions and the following integrations has been defined:

-* OpenAI integration
-* Blockchain integration (smart contracts)
-* Nostr client API
-* Compiler to compile Dpdl scripts to native machine code
+* Front-End compiler based on LLVM for compiling Dpdl scripts to IR

 ## Execution Modes for embedded C code: